 -

-In-person sessions can run longer and include breaks for networking.
+In-person sessions can be longer but should include breaks for networking and informal discussions.

 -